 Would like to circulate this in a government memo, a little yeast leavens all the dough, if it’s rotten, you make bad bread.
 Hoping that biblical bit of culinary wisdom isn’t too hard for them to understand.
 We all need to write it in our recipe books, remind ourselves to clear out the stuff that spoils everything.
 It’s not hard to recognize, it doesn’t build, it tears down.
 It feeds hatred and division.
-It covers our world with a darkness that leaves us vulnerable to children being gunned down in, of all places, a church.
+It covers our world with a darkness that leaves us vulnerable to people being gunned down in, of all places, a church.

 Speaking of church, went to one recently with BK down in North Carolina that took me by surprise.
 Well, not the church, the priest.
 It was a new place for us, we were running short on time and found a spot closer to his apartment than we usually venture.
 As far as first impressions go, blew that one entirely.
 Sitting near the alter, waiting to give the homily, was an older priest.
 Let’s not mince words here, the dude was ancient.
 Was convinced I saw him drifting off, either that or his pre-speaking contemplation included a deeply drooping head warm-up.
 My neck hurt looking at him.
 Figured the next fifteen minutes was going to be a hot mess.
 Couldn’t have been more wrong.
 His was the most clear-headed and spot on sermon I've heard in a very long time.
 And his priceless instruction came packed with, wait for it…drum-roll…a heaping helping of humor.

-This patriarchal pastor had us in stiches, in between hitting us over the funny bone with poignant instruction.
+This patriarchal pastor had us in stitches, in between hitting us over the funny bone with poignant instruction.
 He was cracking wise about a Sermonetics, (think that’s what he called it,) class he took in seminary.
 Recounted a criticism session after a particular student's practice sermon.
 He explained it was basically a class that polished public speakers through the encouragement and criticism of peers; the primary function was to hone mechanics, had nothing to do with content.
 Until this occasion.
 The gist of the story was a fundamental difference of opinion about the young seminarian’s substance.
 The class squared off on sides and a battle of epic proportions ensued.
 Helpful criticism turned into denigration, defamation, and condemnation.
 The professor sat quietly taking it all in for a while, then called for an armistice.